-Enterprise: Pearson BTEC Level 1/Level 2 Tech Award
+Health and Social Care: Pearson Edexcel BTEC Level 1/Level 2 Tech Award

-- 3 Components: Components 1 and 2 internally assessed via assignments, Component 3 external written assessment.
+- 3 Components: Components 1 and 2 internally assessed via 4 written assignments, Component 3 external written assessment.

 Teaching and learning will focus on delivering the academy Quality First Teaching Principles.
 The mastery of skills is a key aim, in order to ensure that knowledge and understanding are secure and that students are able to perform long-term recall.

 The impact of the curriculum in International Studies will be measured using the following criteria: